jasoncarey/algorithm-patterns/binary-search/binary-search.md

 # Binary Search

-- for matrix, use binary search to find correct ROW, then again to find [ROW][COL]
+- matrix: binary search to find correct ROW, then again to find [ROW][COL]
+- rotated array: binary search to find pivot first, then search for what is required by the problem